 The teacher educator study

 The second study aimed more explicitly at theory generation.
-In order to build a theoretical model of language teacher resilience, we used data from a case study of a language teacher who was transitioning into a new phase in her career, as a teacher educator.
+In order to build a theoretical model of language teacher resilience, we conducted a case study focussing on a language teacher who was transitioning into a new phase in her career, as a teacher educator.
 Again, we assumed that this transition period would create uncertainties, renegotiation of her identity, and stress.
 We therefore expected to be able to observe the development of her language teacher resilience in real time.

 Drawing on existing literature in general psychology, we tentatively hypothesised that she would draw on a combination of (a) inner strengths, (b) external support structures, and (c) learnt strategies.
 Drawing data from two interviews, we aimed to further specify our tentative model and see how its components connected.
 What emerged was a picture of resilience as a dynamically fluctuating construct, which was very sensitive to contextual influences.